 Non-controlling interests in the Company represent OP Units held by the Company's prior investors and certain sellers of properties to the Company and LTIP Units primarily issued to the Company's employees and the Board of Directors in connection with the IPO and/or as a part of their compensation.
-During the year ended December 31, 2023, the Company issued 143,288 LTIP Units to the Company's CEO for his 2022 incentive bonus, his election to defer 100% of his 2023 annual salary and for long term incentive compensation, 75,489 LTIP Units to the Company's president for his 2022 incentive bonus and his election to defer 50% of his 2023 annual salary, 57,057 LTIP Units to the Company's Chief Financial Officer for his 2022 incentive bonus and for long term incentive compensation, 40,635 LTIP Units to the Board of Directors for their annual retainers as compensation for their services as directors, 25,510 LTIP Units to an employee for his 2022 incentive bonus, his election to defer a portion of his 2023 annual salary and for long term incentive compensation and 8,447 LTIP Units to a consultant under the consultancy agreement with the Company.
-In addition, during the years ended December 31, 2023 and 2022, the Company issued 693,648 and 661,398 OP Units, respectively, to certain contributors in connection with portfolio acquisitions (for further details, see Note 3.
-Real Estate Acquisitions) and a business acquisition (for further details, see Note 13.
-Business Acquisitions).
+During the year ended December 31, 2024, the Company issued 151,916 LTIP Units to the Company's CEO for his 2023 incentive bonus, his election to defer 100% of his 2024 annual salary and for long term incentive compensation, 51,490 LTIP Units to the Company's president for his 2023 incentive bonus, 53,906 LTIP Units to the Company's Chief Financial Officer for his 2023 incentive bonus and for long term incentive compensation, 51,940 LTIP Units to certain other employees for their services as directors and for long term incentive compensation, 51,940 LTIP Units to certain other employees for their 2023 incentive bonus and for long term incentive compensation, 51,940 LTIP Units to certain other employees for their 2023 incentive bonus and for long term incentive compensation and 4,545 LTIP Units to a consultant under the consultancy agreement with the Company.
+In addition, during the years ended December 31, 2024 and 2023, the Company issued 664,182 and 693,648 OP Units, respectively, to certain contributors in connection with portfolio acquisitions (for further details, see Note 3.
+Real Estate Acquisitions).

-As of December 31, 2023 and December 31, 2022, non-controlling interests consisted of 4,387,334 OP Units and 884,621 LTIP Units and 4,133,619 OP Units and 536,868 LTIP Units, respectively.
-This represented approximately 19.3% and 19.2% of the outstanding Operating Partnership units as of December 31, 2023 and 2022, respectively.
+As of December 31, 2024 and December 31, 2023, non-controlling interests consisted of 4,998,738 OP Units and 1,241,944 LTIP Units and 4,387,334 OP Units and 884,621 LTIP Units, respectively.
+This represented approximately 20.9% and 19.3% of the outstanding Operating Partnership units as of December 31, 2024 and 2023, respectively.
 OP Units and shares of Class A common stock generally have the same economic characteristics, as they share equally in the total net income or loss and distributions of the Operating Partnership.
-Beginning on or after the date which is 12 months after the date on which a limited partner first receives the OP Units, such limited partner will generally have the right, subject to the terms and conditions set forth in the partnership agreement, to require the Operating Partnership to redeem all or a portion of such OP Units in exchange for cash, or at the Company's sole discretion, shares of Class A common stock, on an one-for-one basis determined in accordance with and subject to adjustment under the partnership agreement.
+Beginning on or after the date which is 12 months after the date on which a person first became holder of common units, each limited partner and assignees of limited partners will generally have the right, subject to the terms and conditions set forth in the partnership agreement, to require the Operating Partnership to redeem all or a portion of the OP Units held by such limited partner or assignee in exchange for cash, or at the Company's sole discretion, shares of Class A common stock, on an one-for-one basis determined in accordance with and subject to adjustment under the partnership agreement.

+During the year ended December 31, 2024, 52,778 OP Units were redeemed for 52,778 shares of Class A common stock.
 During the year ended December 31, 2023, 402,433 OP Units and 2,673 LTIP Units were redeemed for 405,106 shares of Class A common stock.
 For redemption of OP Units using shares of Class A common stock, the Company adjusted the carrying value of non-controlling interests to reflect its share of the book value of the Operating Partnership reflecting the change in the Company's ownership of the Operating Partnership.
 Such adjustments are recorded to additional paid-in capital as a reallocation of non-controlling interest in the Consolidated Statements of Changes in Equity.
 During the year ended December 31, 2023, 37,500 OP Units were also redeemed for cash for the total amount of \$0.6 million.